ENC-1010

 ×

 PHY-1160 Physics II with LabPhysics II with Lab is a second-semester introductory course in physics that emphasizes the comprehension of topics such as electricity, magnetism, electromagnetism, light, and optics.
 This course includes a laboratory.
 Advisory: It is advisable to have knowledge in a course equivalent to PHY-1110: Physics I and MAT-1210: College Algebra with a grade of C or better to succeed in this course.
 Students are responsible for making sure that they have the necessary knowledge.
 This course meets the area of study Physics II with Lab requirement.
 Note: This course has a lab kit requirement.
 Please check the syllabus for ordering instructions.
-Study Methods:
+Study Methods:- Online Courses (PHY-1160-OL):

-Credits: 4 Preview the Online Syllabus | Physics II with Lab | 4 |
+| Physics II with Lab | 4 |

 CMP-2020